dotnet/EntityFramework.Docs/entity-framework/core/get-started/aspnetcore/existing-db.md

 Now you can use the `AddDbContext(...)` method to register it as a service.
 * Locate the `ConfigureServices(...)` method
-* Add the following code to register the context as a service
+* Add the following highlighted code to register the context as a service

 [!code-csharp[Main](../../../../samples/core/GetStarted/AspNetCore/EFGetStarted.AspNetCore.ExistingDb/Startup.cs?name=ConfigureServices&highlight=14-15)]